-When you’re caring for an older adult, you know how overwhelming it can feel to constantly worry that they might fall at home.
+When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

-To put your mind at ease and help them live independently for longer, consider aging in place home modifications that focus on preventing accidents.
+To put your mind at ease and help them live independently longer, consider aging-in-place home modifications that focus on accident prevention.

 While this is important for all areas of your loved one’s home, the bathroom is especially crucial because nearly one-third of all home falls occur there.